 From the period between 2011 and 2015, India signed only one BIT with the UAE, and an IIA with ASEAN.
 This shift further culminated into introduction of the new Indian Model BIT in 2016.
 In 2016, only one BIT has been signed by India with Cambodia.
-India has reportedly terminated 58 of its BITs and is in the process of re-negotiating new BITs.
+In 2018, India signed a BIT with Belarus based on the Indian Model BIT.25 India has reportedly terminated 58 of its BITs and is in the process of re-negotiating new BITs.
 It is also engaging in formulating interpretative statements on the existing BITs and IIAs.